DistributedWeb/ddrive/README.md

 For more storage configuration, you can also provide any dwebstore option.

 Note that a cloned ddrive drive is fully "sparse" by default, meaning that the `sparse` and `sparseMetadata` options are both true.
-This is usually the best way to use DDrive, but you can also set these options to false to enable eager downloading of both the content and the metadata.
+This is usually the best way to use dDrive, but you can also set these options to false to enable eager downloading of both the content and the metadata.
 If you'd like more control over download strategies, you can use the `download` method directly.

 ### Replication
-DDrive replication occurs through streams, meaning you can pipe a drive's replication stream into any stream-based transport system you'd like.
-If you have many nested Hyperdrives mounted within a parent drive, `replicate` will sync all children as well.
+dDrive replication occurs through streams, meaning you can pipe a drive's replication stream into any stream-based transport system you'd like.
+If you have many nested dDrives mounted within a parent drive, `replicate` will sync all children as well.

 #### `var stream = drive.replicate([options])`